-As a result, if banks decided to reduce lending in areas exposed to higher physical climate risks as a risk management strategy, low-income communities and communities of color could be disproportionately affected.
-85 The FDIC recognizes this concern in its Draft Principles, urging banks to consider "climate-related financial risk impacts on . . . [low- to moderate-income] and other disadvantaged households and communities, including physical harm or access to bank
+As a result, if banks decided to reduce lending in areas exposed to higher physical climate risks as a risk management strategy, low-income communities and communities of color could be disproportionately affected.90 The Board recognizes this concern in its Draft Principles, advising banks to consider "possible fair lending concerns if the financial institution's risk mitigation measures disproportionately affect communities or households on a prohibited basis such as race or ethnicity."91 The Board also notes that banks should "consider climate-related financial risk impacts on . . . low-to-moderate income and other disadvantaged households and communities," including "assessing physical harm or access to the financial institution's products and services."92